 4) Uniting Community – Another reason is that High Line has been successfully in uniting communities together.
-High line is taken care by Friends of High Line.
+The high line is taken care by Friends of High Line.
 If you follow their website HERE, you will find the community has been united through a common responsibility in improving public spaces.
-High Line is a linear park that certainly needs funds to run it’s maintenance for its landscape.
+High Line is a linear park that certainly needs funds to run its maintenance for its landscape.
 Friends of the High Line has been gathering to do gardening or upkeep task.
-It’s a way to interact people, or to share hobbies or common points of life.
+It’s a way to interact people or to share hobbies or common points of life.

-5) Different Sections, Different Perspectives – It is know that High Line has different sections that has different landscapes and also built environment.
+5) Different Sections, Different Perspectives – It is known that High Line has different sections that have different landscapes and also built environment.
 It was assured that the high line is not boring of a linear park with constant same design, It gives people a noted memorable landscape node.
 Following is an illustration on the different prototypes of the sitting and activities related amenities.
-Personally i really love the Peel Up typology!
+Personally, I really love the Peel Up typology!
 It’s interesting enough to gain attraction!

 “Chairman of the Prize Nominating Committee, Kishore Mahbubani said: “The City of New York is an inspiring story of urban rejuvenation.
 With bold vision, strong leadership, sheer determination, and excellent partnership between government and citizens, there is now a new sense of direction in the city.
 It has regained its perch as one of the most exciting cities in the world.”
 Please seeAnnex A for the jury citation on the City of New York.”

-Also another thing to look forward at will be the next development phase of the similar abandoned rail lines.
+Also, another thing to look forward at will be the next development phase of the similarly abandoned rail lines.
 The “Low Line” is going to be proposed as an underground park instead.
 Read it more HERE .

 “That technology was conceived by the LowLine’s founders, Dan Barasch and James Ramsey, and would use fiber optic cables to fill the subterranean space with natural light and living plants.
 The proposed site is an unused and long neglected 13-acre former subway stop on Delancey Street, built in 1903 in New York’s Lower East Side.
 While they imagine the park serving the local community it is found in, they also imagine this park becoming a model for the reappropriation of other, long-forgotten gems found in cities all over the world.
 It’s the kind of space that childhood daydreams are made of”